virtee/snpguest/README.md

 Subcommands
 1. `ca`

     Requests the certificate authority chain (ARK & ASK) from the KDS.
 The user needs to specify the certificate encoding to store the certificates in (PEM or DER).
 Currently, only PEM and DER encodings are supported.
 Both certificates will be in the same encoding.
 The user must specify their host processor model.
 The user also needs to provide the path to the directory where the certificates will be stored.
 If the certificates already exist in the provided directory, they will be overwritten.
-Besides, the option `--endorser` specifies the type of the attestation signing key.
+The `--endorser` argument specifies the type of attestation signing key (defaults to VCEK).

     Usage
     ```bash